 If your auger gets stuck, it’s probably just hung up on a bend in the pipe or the internal trap.
 Crank your auger around while pushing it into the pipe, then try to pull it back out.

 If that doesn’t work, do the opposite and crank the auger while pulling it out.
 One of these methods will usually dislodge your auger from being stuck in your toilet.

 Rarely, you will need to remove your toilet and get the auger unstuck from the toilet yourself.

 Toilet Auger Won’t Go In

-Our technique for getting a toilet auger to go into your toilet pipe is easy to follow.
+Our technique for getting an auger to go into your toilet pipe is easy to follow.
 First, place the auger right up against the pipe in the bowl.
 Then, push the auger as far as it will go.

 If it stops, you’ve either hit your clog or the bends in the toilet.
 Start slowly spinning the auger while applying downwards pressure.
 This does two things.
 It either grabs your clog or it forces the auger through the bends in the pipes.

 After a minute, wind your auger back up and see if you’ve grabbed the clog.
 If not, put the auger back down the pipes and keep slowly spinning until it gets passed the bends in the pipes.

 Once you hit your clog, the auger will stop.
 Spin the auger to really grab onto that clog or object and then pull it back up.